commatalk/commapluscoin/depends/packages.md

 ## Build Variables:
-After defining the main identifiers, build variables may be added or customized before running the build commapluscoinnds.
+After defining the main identifiers, build variables may be added or customized before running the build commands.
 They should be added to a function called
 $(package)_set_vars.
 For example:

     define $(package)_set_vars